onehundredfeet/hmecs/README.md

     trace(jack.get(Position).x); // 5
     jack.remove(Position); // oh no!
     jack.add(new Position(1, 1)); // okay

+    // THIS IS TWO FEATURES
+    // - the singleton() on workflow is a global entity
-    jack.add(new SingletonComponent()); // Only one can be added globally at any one time
+    // - the SingletonComponent is one that only allows for one to every be added to an entity Workflow.singleton().add( new SingletonComponent() ); // Only one can be added globally at any one time

-    // also somewhere should be Workflow.update call on every tick Workflow.update(1.0);
+// also somewhere should be Workflow.update call on every tick
+    Workflow.update(1.0);
   }
   static function createTree(x:Float, y:Float) {